subvisual

 Current research interests

-· (Re-)emerging development cooperation partners in a rapidly changing international development landscape in Southeast Asia
+· the shifting geopolitics/geoconomics of development cooperation and the subsequent changes in the development landscape in Asia

-· New and innovative development finance in the era of Sustainable Development Goals
+· new and innovative development finance in the era of the Sustainable Development Goals

 Academic and professional positions

-· Director of MA Program in Southeast Asian Studies (March 2023 ~)
+· Chair of Graduate Program in Southeast Asian Studies (March 2023 ~)

-· Visiting Fellow, Institute for Advanced Studies on Asia (June ~ August 2022)
+· Visiting Fellow, Institute for Advanced Studies on Asia, University of Tokyo (June ~ August 2022)

 · Global Engagement Committee Member, the Japan Society for International Development (2021~).